 This is an ideal starting place for faculty interested in developing or improving their service-learning or community-based learning course experience.
 The topics covered include Understanding Service-Learning; Establishing Community-Campus Partnerships for Service-Learning; Establishing and Assessing Course Objectives, Learner Outcomes, and Competencies; Planning Course Instruction and Activities; Selecting Texts and Other Learning Resources; Designing Course Evaluation and Improvement Plans; Building Course Infrastructure; Sustaining a Service-Learning Course; Practicing Culturally Competent Service-Learning; Pursuing Opportunities for Service-Learning Scholarship.

 Learn effective ways to connect community engagement activities to your area of scholarly expertise, your teaching philosophy, your understanding of diversity and/or other values attached to research/scholarship/teaching.
 Dr. Cherstin Lyon also shares tips and best practices to support community engagement and overcome barriers.

 A database of service-learning syllabi from a variety of disciplines.
 The database was compiled by Campus Compact.
 The database is searchable by discipline, and faculty are encouraged to submit syllabi for inclusion in the database.

 Mid- to Late-Career Faculty

-This is a list of the primary peer-reviewed journals that publish articles on Community Engaged Scholarship.
+This is a list of the primary peer-reviewed journals that publish articles on Community-Engaged Scholarship.
 A description of the focus of each journal is provided below each journal’s title along with the link to each journal’s website.

-This report shares the common lessons learned among these units for supporting the planning and implementation of an engaged curriculum as part of a movement toward overall departmental engagement.
+This report shares the common lessons learned among these units for supporting the planning and implementation of an engaging curriculum as part of a movement toward overall departmental engagement.
 It then presents concrete tools and strategies gleaned from this initiative that can be adapted and used by any department seeking to strategically integrate engagement into its curriculum.